MagGeo/MagGeo/docs/maggeo_installation_guide.md

     git clone https://github.com/MagGeo/MagGeo-Annotation-Program.git
     ```

-    This creates a folder called "**MagGeo-Annotation-Program**" with all the necessary files.
+    This creates a folder called "MagGeo-Annotation-Program" with all the necessary files.

 ## Step 4: Navigate to the MagGeo Folder